-We currently generate a majority of our consolidated net revenues in the U.S., and the reporting currency for our consolidated financial statements is the U.S. dollar.
-As our net revenues generated outside of the United States increase, our results of operations could be adversely impacted by changes in foreign currency exchange rates.
-For example, if we recognize foreign revenues in local foreign currencies (as we currently do in Canada and Europe) and if the U.S. dollar strengthens, it could have a negative impact on our foreign revenues upon translation of those results into the U.S. dollar upon consolidation of our financial statements.
+We currently generate a majority of our consolidated net revenues in the United States, and the reporting currency for our consolidated financial statements is the U.S. dollar.
+As our net revenues and certain expenses generated outside of the United States increase, our results of operations could be adversely impacted by changes in foreign currency exchange rates.
+For example, as we recognize foreign revenues in local foreign currencies and if the U.S. dollar strengthens, it could have a negative impact on our foreign revenues upon translation of those results into the U.S. dollar upon consolidation of our financial statements.
 In addition, we are exposed to gains and losses resulting from fluctuations in foreign currency exchange rates on transactions generated by our foreign subsidiaries in currencies other than their local currencies.
 These gains and losses are primarily driven by intercompany transactions.
-These exposures are included in other income (expense), net on the consolidated statements of income.
+These exposures are included in other expense, net on the consolidated statements of income.

-From time to time, we may elect to use foreign currency forward contracts to reduce the risk from exchange rate fluctuations on intercompany transactions and projected inventory purchases for our European and Canadian subsidiaries.
-In addition, we may elect to enter into foreign currency forward contracts to reduce the risk associated with foreign currency exchange rate fluctuations on Pound Sterling denominated balance sheet items.
+From time to time, we may elect to use foreign currency forward contracts to reduce the risk from exchange rate fluctuations primarily on intercompany transactions and projected inventory purchases for our international subsidiaries.
+As we continue to grow internationally, we anticipate expanding our current hedging program to include additional currency pairs and instruments.
 We do not enter into derivative financial instruments for speculative or trading purposes.

-Based on the foreign currency forward contracts outstanding as of June 30, 2012, we receive U.S. Dollars in exchange for Canadian Dollars at a weighted average contractual foreign currency exchange rate of €0.79 per \$1.00 and Euros in exchange for Pounds Sterling at a weighted average contractual foreign currency exchange rate of £0.81 per €1.00.
-As of June 30, 2012, the notional value of our outstanding foreign currency forward contracts for our Canadian subsidiary was \$30.4 million with a contract maturity of 1 month, and the notional value of our outstanding foreign currency forward contracts for our European subsidiary was \$48.4 million with contract maturities of 1 month.
-As of June 30, 2012, the notional value of our outstanding foreign currency forward contract used to mitigate the foreign currency exchange rate fluctuations on Pound Sterling denominated balance sheet items was €7.8 million, or \$9.9 million, witha contract maturity of 1 month.
-The foreign currency forward contracts are not designated as cash flow hedges, and accordingly, changes in their fair value are recorded in other income (expense), net on the consolidated statements of income.
-The fair values of our foreign currency forward contracts were liabilities of \$1.5 million, \$0.7 million and \$1.1 million as of June 30, 2012, December 31, 2011 and June 30, 2011, respectively, and were included in accrued expenses on the consolidated balance sheet.
-Refer to Note 6 to the Consolidated Financial Statements for a discussion of the fair value measurements.
-Included in other income (expense), net were the following amounts related to changes in foreign currency exchange rates and derivative foreign currency forward contracts:
+As of March 31, 2014, the aggregate notional value of our outstanding foreign currency forward contracts was \$37.8 million, which was comprised of Euro/U.S. Dollar and Pound Sterling/Euro currency pairs with contract maturities of 1 month.
+The foreign currency forward contracts outstanding as of March 31, 2014 have weighted average contractual forward foreign currency exchange rates of €0.72 per \$1.00 and £0.83 per €1.00.
+The foreign currency forward contracts are not designated as cash flow hedges, and accordingly, changes in their fair value are recorded in earnings.
+The fair values of the Company's foreign currency forward contracts were assets of \$62.0 thousand and \$12.1 thousand as of March 31, 2014 and December 31, 2013, respectively, and were included in prepaid expenses and other current assets on the consolidated balance sheet.
+The fair values of the Company's foreign currency forward as of March 31, 2013, and were included in accrued expenses on the consolidated balance sheet.
+Refer to Note 5 to the Consolidated Financial Statements for a discussion of the fair value measurements.
+Included in other income, net were the following amounts related to changes in foreign currency exchange rates and derivative foreign currency forward contracts:

-Three Months Ended hs Ended June 30, June 30, (In thousands) 2012 2011 2012 2011 Unrealized foreign currency exchange rate gains (losses) \$(2,594) \$1,062 \$ (908) \$ 2,984 Realized foreign currency exchange rate gains (losses) 483 (133) 1,265 322 Unrealized derivative gains (losses) (2) (520) 552 (505) Realized derivative gains (losses) 2,623 (771) (317) (3,673)
+Three Months Ended M March 31, ( In thousands) 20 14 2013 Unrealized foreign currency exchange rate gains (losses) \$ (655) \$ (606) Realized foreign currency exchange rate gains (losses) 451 (594) Unrealized derivative gains (losses) 70 (21) Realized derivative gains (losses) (740) 1,461

+We enter into foreign currency forward contracts with major financial institutions with investment grade credit ratings and are exposed to credit losses in the event of non-performance by these financial institutions.
+This credit risk is generally limited to the unrealized gains in the foreign currency forward contracts.
+However, we monitor the credit quality of these financial institutions and consider the risk of counterparty default to be minimal.
 Although we have entered into foreign currency forward contracts to minimize some of the impact of foreign currency exchange rate fluctuations on future cash flows, we cannot be assured that foreign currency exchange rate fluctuations will not have a material adverse impact on our financial condition and results of operations.